realJustinLee/markdown_resume/README.md

 - Scrum Lead of `OBS Metadata Layer 1` team
 - Scrum Lead of `OSA Fortress` team
 - Provide high-efficiency Java code to the Elastic Cloud Storage System.
-- Provide ECS development support to various financial institutions worldwide (e.g., Morgan Stanley, Citibank, RBC, etc.)
+- Provide ECS and OBS development support to various financial institutions worldwide (e.g., Morgan Stanley, Citibank, RBC, etc.)
 - Dedicate to JVM Optimization, Distributed Cloud Storage, and High-concurrency Java development.
+- Participated in the transformation of VMware based ECS to k8s based OBS.
+- Participated in the development of an automatic diagnose and repairing framework for DT module called DT Automation.
+- Participated in the integration of qTest and existing test automation framework.
 - Publications
   1. Patent `US 18065569`: Data Read Method, Data Update Method, Electronic Device, and Program Product
   1. Patent `US 18065574`: Method, Electronic Device, and Computer Program for Data Processing